-Aleesia Johnson has been an educator for 16 years.
+Aleesia Johnson has been an educator for more than 16 years.
 She was named superintendent for Indianapolis Public Schools (IPS) in June 2019 and is the first African-American woman to serve in this capacity.
 In this role, Aleesia oversees the strategic direction and operations of the school district in achieving the district's mission to empower and educate all students to think critically, creatively, and responsibly; to embrace diversity; and to pursue their dreams with purpose.
-The largest school district in the state of Indiana, Indianapolis Public Schools covers 80 square miles, employs over 5,000 people, and serves 31,000 students across 88 unique schools and programs.
+The largest school district in the state of Indiana, Indianapolis Public Schools covers 80 square miles, employs more than 5,000 people, and serves 31,000 students across 88 unique schools and programs.

 Over the course of her career, Aleesia has served in a number of roles, including innovation officer and deputy superintendent for academics in IPS, as well as middle school teacher, teacher development coach, assistant school leader, and school leader.